 Apollo's priestess.

-Apollo's gift to Admetus - and this story is found in the play Alcestis by Euripides - recalls a theme in Mesopotamian myths; the numbers must add up, death must have a body.
-Admetus could not avoid death unless someone took his place, recalling the older story of Geshtinanna and Dumuzi.
+Apollo's gift to Admetus - and this story is found in the play Alcestis by Euripides - recalls a theme in Mesopotamian myths; it seems that the numbers must add up, every death must provide a body for the Underworld.
+And so, Admetus could only avoid death if someone took his place, recalling the older story of Geshtinanna and Dumuzi.

 Rot is also a power of sun...